 Cyber security is paramount in the protection of medical imaging systems.
-In May 2017, a global cyber attack began to hit large organisations such as the UK’s National Health Service (NHS).
-During these attacks, patient operations were cancelled, X-rays, test results and patient records became unavailable and communication channels did not function.
+In May 2017, a global cyber attack hit large organisations such as the UK’s National Health Service (NHS).
+During these attacks, patient operations were cancelled, X-rays, test results and patient records became unavailable, and communication channels did not function.
 The WannaCry attack cost the NHS more than £92 million.
 These cyber hackers infected computers in 150 countries using WannaCry ransomware.

 Interestingly, cyber security experts found that the programme code used to implement the WannaCry was not complicated.
 The mode of operation was for WannaCry to access the coded URL known as the kill switch.
 The ransomware hackers embedded this kill switch to check if a nonsense URL gave a live webpage response.

 In addition, a new strain of the Petya ransomware started spreading on June 27, 2017, infecting many organisations.
 This ransomware is similar to WannaCry but uses the EternalBlue exploit as one of the means to spread itself.
-Petya (known as GoldenEye; NotPetya) makes use of SMB (Server Message Block) networks and can spread within organisations seemingly resistant to the EternalBlue patch.
+Petya (known as GoldenEye; NotPetya) uses SMB (Server Message Block) networks and can spread within organisations seemingly resistant to the EternalBlue patch.
 The infection vector for the Petya cyber attack was MEDoc, a tax and accounting software package used by corporate networks.

 Interestingly, when the computer system becomes infected with WannaCry, it will not initiate the encryption of files straightaway because the virus first tries to access the nonsense URL before going to work.
 Consequently, if the virus can access the domain, this would result in WannaCry shutting itself down.
-The possible idea behind this mechanism could be the fact that hackers could stop the attack at any time.
-WannaCry was attempting to make contact with the URL and make an analysis of the code more complicated.
+The possible idea behind this mechanism could be that hackers could stop the attack at any time.
+WannaCry attempted to make contact with the URL and make an analysis of the code more complicated.